ameleito/Assignment_Lab_Karaf/readme.md

 <h2>6.
 Another Works</h2>

-	For this course we generated the same routes but for Spring-boot, this routes are available in the next repository
-	<a href="https://github.com/ameleito/Assignment_Lab.git">projects for Spring-boot</a>, you can check them and
-	make the comments about it.
+For this course we generated the same routes but for Spring-boot, this routes are available in the next repository https://github.com/ameleito/Assignment_Lab.git, you can check them and make the comments about it.